Where Does Authority Come From?

 What is one area in which you need to focus more on serving?

-Would you consider being a part of our support team as we serve the Lord in the US, Africa, India, South America, and beyond?
+Would you consider becoming a part of our support team as we serve the Lord in the US, Africa, India, South America, and beyond?
 Just click here to get involved.
 Thanks so much!

 More To Explore